jalagriada/spotdl/README.md

 pip install requests
 pip install -r requirements.txt

+Or just do this instead:
+chmod +x setup_spotdl.sh   # give execute permission ./setup.sh          # run the script

 Usage:
 After setting up and activating the virtual environment, you can run spotdl scripts as needed.
 - On Linux/macOS, python3 is recommended to ensure you are using Python 3.